Woburn Collegiate Institute

-Woburn Collegiate Institute (Woburn CI, WCI, or Woburn) is a semestered, English-language public secondary school on Ellesmere Road in the Woburn neighbourhood of the Scarborough district of Toronto, Ontario, Canada operated by the Toronto District School Board.
+Woburn Collegiate Institute is a semestered, English-language public secondary school on Ellesmere Road in the Woburn neighbourhood of the Scarborough district of Toronto, Ontario, Canada operated by the Toronto District School Board.
 From its inception in 1963 until 1998, it was operated by the Scarborough Board of Education.

 It has 919 students as of September 2019.
 The school motto is "Studium Eruditionis Crescat", which is Latin for "Let the Zeal for Learning Flourish".